ChevronETC/WaveFD.jl/README.md

 by the unit tests in `JetPackWave`.

 # Notes
-In addition to propagators, the Julia components of Wave.jl are meant to provide:
+In addition to propagators, the Julia components of WaveFD.jl are meant to provide:
 	* imaging conditions
 	* wavelets
 	* wavefield injection/extraction